Small business marketing guide: ideas and strategies

 10. Use guerrilla marketing tactics

-Use creative, low-cost tactics like eye-catching window displays, community art projects, or unique signage to grab attention and spark conversations about your business.
+Use creative, low-cost tactics like eye-catching window displays, community art projects, or unique signage to grab attention and get people talking about your business.

 Xero helps manage your marketing with confidence